Landowner Conservation Information

 Conservation Easement FAQs

-A: A conservation easement is a written agreement between a landowner and the State of North Carolina that protects water quality by maintaining or establishing natural vegetation in a streamside or wetland parcel or buffer.
+A conservation easement is a written agreement between a landowner and the State of North Carolina that protects water quality by maintaining or establishing natural vegetation in a streamside or wetland parcel or buffer.
 All conservation easements used for the North Carolina Ecosystem Enhancement Program (EEP) purposes are perpetual and will forever transfer with the land to maintain its integrity.
 The property under conservation easement cannot be used for commercial, residential or industrial development or cultivation, but instead will be kept in a natural state.

-A: No, the easement would only apply to the portion of land specifically identified and agreed upon between the landowner and Restoration Systems.
+No, the easement would only apply to the portion of land specifically identified and agreed upon between the landowner and Restoration Systems.

 Woodgrain